-The AAMI Foundation’s primary mission is to serve public welfare and improve patient safety by fostering support and recognition for the advancement of medical technology management.
+The AAMI Foundation is a 501(c)3 charitable organization whose primary mission is to serve the public welfare and improve patient safety by fostering support and recognition for the advancement of healthcare technology management.
 It does this through the work of safety initiatives, the distribution of scholarships to students, global outreach initiatives, and awards for excellence.

 The AAMI Foundation also recognizes individuals for their extraordinary role in improving public health care safety.
 The AAMI Foundation Awards recognize career achievement as well as superior work in medical instrumentation development, research, and applications, including engineering and related service.
 Learn more.

 This program awards scholarships to students aspiring to become biomedical equipment technicians and clinical engineers.
 Learn more.

 In honor of Dr. Dwight D. Harken, the father of heart surgery and creator of intensive care units, this lecture is given each year at the Annual Conference and Expo and features a healthcare technology leader.
 Learn more.